 Across the Institute faculties and constituent colleges, academic staff research interests range across Engineering, Science, Business and Humanities, Music and Art.

-The CIT Research mission is to continue to build on niche strengths and to develop sustainable and productive research, innovation, technology transfer and postgraduate education across all its faculties.
+The MTU Cork Research mission is to continue to build on niche strengths and to develop sustainable and productive research, innovation, technology transfer and postgraduate education across all its faculties.

-On 17th January 2010, CIT formally took possession of the new NIMBUS Centre for Embedded Systems Research and, on 16th March, 65 researchers and students relocated from diverse locations in CIT to the NIMBUS building.
+On 17th January 2010, MTU Cork formally took possession of the new NIMBUS Centre for Embedded Systems Research and, on 16th March, 65 researchers and students relocated from diverse locations in CIT to the NIMBUS building.